Chandra-MARX/doc/source/indetail/models.rst

 to ``user_open_source`` refers to the vector from the position of the source to the origin where the telescope is located, those values were saved and used in ``user_create_ray``.

-For more complex examples, look at the files under ``marx/doc/examples`` in the |marx| distribution.